microsoftgraph/msgraph-sdk-powershell/src/Users/Users/docs/v1.0-beta/New-MgUserOutlookTaskGroupTaskFolder.md

         - `[Type <String>]`: recurrenceRangeType
     - `[ReminderDateTime <IMicrosoftGraphDateTimeZone>]`: dateTimeTimeZone
     - `[Sensitivity <String>]`: sensitivity
-    - `[SingleValueExtendedProperties <IMicrosoftGraphSingleValueLegacyExtendedProperty[]>]`:
+    - `[SingleValueExtendedProperties <IMicrosoftGraphSingleValueLegacyExtendedProperty[]>]`: The collection of single-value extended properties defined for the task.
+Read-only.
+Nullable.
     - `[StartDateTime <IMicrosoftGraphDateTimeZone>]`: dateTimeTimeZone
     - `[Status <String>]`: taskStatus
     - `[Subject <String>]`:

 INPUTOBJECT <IUsersIdentity>: Identity Parameter
   - `[AttachmentId <String>]`: key: id of attachment
-  - `[DirectoryObjectId <String>]`: key: id of directoryObject
   - `[ExtensionId <String>]`: key: id of extension
   - `[LicenseDetailsId <String>]`: key: id of licenseDetails
+  - `[LinkedResourceId <String>]`: key: id of linkedResource
   - `[MultiValueLegacyExtendedPropertyId <String>]`: key: id of multiValueLegacyExtendedProperty
   - `[NotificationId <String>]`: key: id of notification
-  - `[OAuth2PermissionGrantId <String>]`: key: id of oAuth2PermissionGrant
   - `[OutlookCategoryId <String>]`: key: id of outlookCategory
   - `[OutlookTaskFolderId <String>]`: key: id of outlookTaskFolder
   - `[OutlookTaskGroupId <String>]`: key: id of outlookTaskGroup
   - `[OutlookTaskId <String>]`: key: id of outlookTask
   - `[ProfilePhotoId <String>]`: key: id of profilePhoto
   - `[SingleValueLegacyExtendedPropertyId <String>]`: key: id of singleValueLegacyExtendedProperty
+  - `[TodoTaskId <String>]`: key: id of todoTask
+  - `[TodoTaskListId <String>]`: key: id of todoTaskList
   - `[UserId <String>]`: key: id of user

-MULTIVALUEEXTENDEDPROPERTIES <IMicrosoftGraphMultiValueLegacyExtendedProperty[]>: .
+MULTIVALUEEXTENDEDPROPERTIES <IMicrosoftGraphMultiValueLegacyExtendedProperty[]>: The collection of multi-value extended properties defined for the task folder.
+Read-only.
+Nullable.
   - `[Id <String>]`: Read-only.
   - `[Value <String[]>]`: A collection of property values.

-SINGLEVALUEEXTENDEDPROPERTIES <IMicrosoftGraphSingleValueLegacyExtendedProperty[]>: .
+SINGLEVALUEEXTENDEDPROPERTIES <IMicrosoftGraphSingleValueLegacyExtendedProperty[]>: The collection of single-value extended properties defined for the task folder.
+Read-only.
+Nullable.
   - `[Id <String>]`: Read-only.
   - `[Value <String>]`: A property value.

-TASKS <IMicrosoftGraphOutlookTask[]>: .
+TASKS <IMicrosoftGraphOutlookTask[]>: The tasks in this task folder.
+Read-only.
+Nullable.
   - `[Categories <String[]>]`: The categories associated with the item
   - `[ChangeKey <String>]`: Identifies the version of the item.
 Every time the item is changed, changeKey changes as well.
 This allows Exchange to apply changes to the correct version of the object.
 Read-only.
   - `[CreatedDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 would look like this: '2014-01-01T00:00:00Z'
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
   - `[LastModifiedDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 would look like this: '2014-01-01T00:00:00Z'
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
   - `[Id <String>]`: Read-only.
-  - `[AssignedTo <String>]`:
+  - `[AssignedTo <String>]`: The name of the person who has been assigned the task in Outlook.
+Read-only.
-  - `[Attachments <IMicrosoftGraphAttachment[]>]`:
+  - `[Attachments <IMicrosoftGraphAttachment[]>]`: The collection of fileAttachment, itemAttachment, and referenceAttachment attachments for the task.
+Read-only.
+Nullable.
     - `[Id <String>]`: Read-only.
     - `[ContentType <String>]`: The MIME type.
     - `[IsInline <Boolean?>]`: true if the attachment is an inline attachment; otherwise, false.
     - `[LastModifiedDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 would look like this: '2014-01-01T00:00:00Z'
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
-    - `[Name <String>]`: The attachment's file name.
+    - `[Name <String>]`: The display name of the attachment.
+This does not need to be the actual file name.
     - `[Size <Int32?>]`: The length of the attachment in bytes.
   - `[Body <IMicrosoftGraphItemBody>]`: itemBody
     - `[(Any) <Object>]`: This indicates any property can be added to this object.